Event & Business Categories

 Add a Category

-5. If you don't need to add subcategories, nor add content to the header, choose Save & Close
+- If you don't need to add subcategories, nor add content to the header, choose Save & Close.

 Add a Subcategory

-Subcategories provide another layer of organization.
-If you have a Concert category in your events, it could have subcategories for Rock, Country, Comedy, etc.
+Subcategories provide another layer of organization your event and business listings.
+For example, if you have a Concert category in your events, you could add subcategories for Rock, Country, and Pop.

-Note: All categories which have subcategories enabled will always require a subcategory to be selected when new events are added to the category.
+Note: All categories which have subcategories enabled will always require a subcategory to be selected when new events or businesses are added to the category.